manubb/barbiche/DOCUMENTATION.md

 ### Polyfills

 For decent browser support, using some polyfills is required.
 Good results can be obtained with:
-* [template](https://github.com/manubb/template) (available as npm package template-mb, use version 2.x with Barbiche 3.x and version 1.x with Barbiche 2.x)
+* [template](https://github.com/manubb/template) (available as npm package template-mb)
 * [classList.js](https://github.com/eligrey/classList.js) (available as npm package classlist.js, only needed for IE9 support)

 The polyfills are included in Barbiche package in `polyfills.min.js`:

-* version 3.x of Barbiche contains template-mb(2.x)
+* version 3.x of Barbiche contains template-mb
-* version 2.x of Barbiche contains template-mb(1.x) and classList.js
+* version 2.x of Barbiche contains template-mb and classList.js

 ## Barbiche API
 ### Common usage